 The 21st century financial analyst will need more than mastery of financial concepts; they will also need computer and data science skills as well as the ability to translate complex technical topics and analyses into plain English for stakeholders, both inside and outside the company.
 Analysts in the future are likely to be just as much programmers and algorithm designers as financial experts.
 After all, most financial concepts are fundamentally numerical problems, and computers can solve those for monkeys capable of clicking a button.
 Designing the systems with nuances specific to a particular company – and understanding the results – are the responsibilities of the future.

-When a business reaches the point of needing forecasts for buying, raising capital, or making employment decisions, it needs an analyst.
+When a business reaches the point where they need forecasts for buying, raising capital, or making employment decisions, it needs an analyst.
 If it controls enough capital to start investing in major projects, it will want an analyst to determine the expected returns – and the analyst can help visualize and understand the results.
 The software will augment their positions, but the human will still find the obscured pieces, develop the results, and assist leadership in understanding the decision.

 The CFO or director position will also benefit.
 Instead of being involved in the technical level, CFOs will be able to make better-informed decisions thanks to large amounts of data and improved analysis capabilities.
 New members of their teams might include psychologists who analyze and detect fraudulent behavior for the controller, mathematicians who assist the analysts with pattern recognition, and interdepartmental computational linguists who analyze social media response to a competitor’s product launch.
 If the launch fails, the marketing and finance teams can work in tandem to avoid those problems in future launches, creating synergistic strategic value for the company.